 Tristel plc is committed to maintaining high standards of corporate governance and has applied strong and appropriate policies, given the size of the Group, its current stage of development and the constitution of the Board.
-Further details are provided in the Corporate Governance Report.
+Further details are provided in the Corporate Governance Report on pages 28 to 33.